 Opiate addiction is serious because the drugs used can have a strong effect on the body.
 Opiates generally serve to treat extreme pain.
 Doctors will usually prescribe medications such as Vicodin, OxyContin, Codeine, and Morphine when an individual endures events such as surgeries or stitches.
 Unfortunately, some people might enjoy and become dependent on the lack of feeling these drugs cause.

-The process to opiate rehab can be long and difficult.
-The withdrawals can cause physical symptoms and pain because the drug effects your nerves so strongly.
+The process of opiate rehab can be long and difficult.
+The withdrawals can cause physical symptoms and pain because the drug affects your nerves so strongly.

 Common withdrawal symptoms include: